Gusto-API/api.gusto.dev/docs/guides/Embedded Payroll Onboarding.md

 The bearer token should be specified via the Authorization HTTP header for these requests.

 After creating the company you can now pass any company information that you already collect using our API.
-If you do not already collect this information, you can build a UI in your app so the user can enter this information to pass along to Gusto.
-This information will pre-populate fields in the co-branded Onboarding Form that Gusto provides. **Company state tax setup does not exist as a public API at this time and must be completed using Gusto’s co-branded Onboarding Form.**
+If you do not already collect this information, you can build a UI in your application so the user can enter this information to pass along to Gusto.
+This information will pre-populate fields in Gusto's co-branded Onboarding Form so the payroll administrator will not need to provide this information twice. **Company state tax setup does not exist as a public API at this time and must be completed using Gusto’s co-branded Onboarding Form.**

 Using the `company_uuid` from the response of the [partner_managed_companies](https://docs.gusto.com/docs/api/b3A6MTMzNjk4NzY-create-a-partner-managed-company-beta) endpoint, you can make the following API calls to create and update company information:

 [Create a company location ](https://docs.gusto.com/docs/api/b3A6MTQ3MTExMTY-create-a-company-location)

-We’ll need the company’s mailing and filing address and all addresses where the company has employees physically working in the United States.
+Gusto requires the company’s mailing and filing address and all addresses where the company has employees physically working in the United States.
 This includes remote employees and employees who work from home.
+(A company location must be created before a `job` for an employee can be created since `location_id` is a required field to create a `job`.)
 You can specify if the address you are creating is the `mailing_address` or `filing_address` in your request ie. `“mailing_address”: “true”`

 [Update Federal Tax Details ](https://docs.gusto.com/docs/api/b3A6MTU3ODY5MjY-update-federal-tax-details)

 This endpoint is used to update attributes relevant for a company’s federal taxes.
-We need the company's federal tax details so we can file and pay taxes correctly.
+Gusto needs the company's federal tax details so we can file and pay taxes correctly.
 You can find this info on the company's [IRS Form CP-575](https://gusto.com/blog/taxes/form-cp-575).
 You will need to provide the company’s `legal_name`, `ein`, `tax_payer_type`, `filing_form` (941 or 944), and whether this company should be `taxable_as_scorp`.

 Allowed `tax_payer_type` values:
 - C-Corporation